VPN for Watching the BBC from the USA

 There are many reasons that firms want to split up the internet by location again.
 However certainly the biggest is that of ‘price discrimination’, which is an economics concept involving maximising profits by charging different prices based on your location.
 International vendors want to be able to charge different amounts depending on which market you’re in, they don’t like consumers being able to cross these boundaries and buy from where they like.
 Basically you can charge more in some countries and make more money.

-The other significant reasons is related to this, but refers to outdated copyright laws – which tie rights to locations.
-So a media company will still license a film or music track based on the location of the listener, which again relies on artificially segmenting the internet into different countries.
+The other significant reasons are related to this but refers to outdated copyright laws – which tie rights to locations.
+So, a media company will still license a film or music track based on the location of the listener, which again relies on artificially segmenting the internet into different countries.
 One of the prime situations is with online TV stations who allow access to their programmes only in their domestic market.
-Tragically this means that millions of people are denied access to the sublime BBC iPlayer and it’s treasure trove of quality programmes simply because they’re not physically in the UK.
+Tragically this means that millions of people are denied access to the sublime BBC iPlayer from places like Canada and it’s treasure trove of quality programmes simply because they’re not physically in the UK.

 However there is a solution and here it is…..